Izelscorner/BowlingChallenge/readme.md

 Izel Aciman

 ## Disclaimer
+This website is only for illustration purposes no intend for distribution or public use.
-All images & Sound Effects are copyright to their respective owners.
+All images & sound effects are copyright to their respective owners.